 Dr. Yusuf Al Kardawi – Hafizahullah – said –

 ‘The legitimacy of pictures and photography painted on different objects is closer to the requirements of Shariah.
 Or more, it can be called Makrooh. ‘(Al Halal Wal Haram Phil Islam – 156)

 Al-Mawsu’at al-Fiqhiyat al-Quitiyyah says:

-Many of the Maliki and Salaf sects, as well as the Hambali sect of Bin Hamadan, have taken it for granted that it is not haram if the following conditions are not found in the picture.
+Many Maliki and Salaf sects and the Hambali sect of Bin Hamadan have taken it for granted that it is not Haram if the following conditions are not in the picture.

 The first condition: must be a shadow picture of a person or an animal.
-So if it is flat then it will not be haram.
-Such as pictures painted on wallpaper or cloth.
+So if it is flat, it will not be Haram, such as pictures painted on wallpaper or cloth.

 The second condition is that the limbs must be full.
-If an organ is imperfect, otherwise the animal cannot survive, then it will not be haram.
-For example, a picture of a beheaded or stomachless or chestless animal.
+If an organ is imperfect, the animal cannot survive; it will not be Haram—for example, a picture of a beheaded, stomachless, or chestless animal.

-Third condition: The picture should be fixed on things like iron, copper, stone, wood etc.
+Third condition: The picture should be fixed on iron, copper, stone, wood, etc.

-So if a picture is painted on something that is not fixed, such as a walnut husk or a piece of flour, etc., then it will not be haram. ‘
+So if a picture is painted on something that is not fixed, such as a walnut husk or a piece of flour, etc., it will not be Haram. ‘

 Is digital drawing haram?